-The DARS link is located in the “One Stop Services” tab in the MySandiego portal, within the “My Registration Info” channel box.
+The DARS link is located in the “My Academics” link in the "Torero Hub."
+In the DARS/U.Achieve channel box.
 Upon clicking the link, one will be routed to an introductory page, with various links located on the left side.
 For all students, “Student Login” is the next step.

 After logging in with one's USD username and password (the same as needed for the MySanDiego portal) the student will be able to request an audit for either their declared major/minor (or an undeclared audit, if the student has not declared yet) or select a program to see his or her standing.
 After selecting an audit, clicking the button “Request a New Audit” will send that request to the system.
 On the next screen, an audit with a button “View Audit” will appear after a few seconds.
 After selecting to view the audit, the student will be able to see various charts outlining his or her status in the program, as well as view completed classes and in which requirements each of them fall under.
 At the top is a chart with various GPA standings, as well.